flux-framework/rfc/spec_10.rst

 as raw payload (blob length > 0), or no payload (blob length = 0).

-A store response SHALL be encoded as a Flux response message with NULL-terminated blobref string as raw payload, or an error response.
+A store response SHALL be encoded as a Flux response message with the message digest as raw payload, or an error response.

 A request to store content that exceeds the maximum size SHALL receive error number 27, "File too large", in response.